YinkTech/books-Catelogue/ReadMe.md

 # A Books Catelogue
-> Users with the link can go and add, view and delete books details according to users browsers cookies.
+> Users with the link can go and add, view and delete books details according to users browsers localstorage.
 By adding the Book name and Author Name.

 ## Home Page
 ![screenshot](img/home.png)